mrotaru/nodejs-notes/1-node-is-different-from-javascript/README.md

 ---

 - when running the node repl, core modules are pre-loaded - which is not the case in script mode
-- core modules - I think it's the stuff in `/lib`: https://github.com/nodejs/node/tree/master/lib
+- core modules - it's the stuff in `/lib`: https://github.com/nodejs/node/tree/master/lib (https://nodejs.org/api/modules.html#modules_core_modules)
 - install `rlwrap` to use reverse search: `NODE_NO_READLINE=1 rlwrap node`
 - `_` is the result of the last executed command
 - `.help` - dot commands: `break`, `clear`, `editor`, `help`, `load`, `save`